mcc-us/bookkeeping/_pages/1-glossary.md

 ---
 layout: post
-title: Glossary
+title: MC-Glossary
 ---

-*Definitions are abbreviated and abridged.*
+*My definitions are abbreviated and abridged.*

 1. *Accounts*: Records, like a container/bucket, that track specific assets, liabilities, equity, revenue, or expenses.